aakriti1kumar/aakriti1kumar.github.io/index.md

 Jun 2022: Started my internship at [Honda Research Insititute](https://usa.honda-ri.com/) in San Jose as a Human Behavior Modeling Intern

-Mar 2022: Our paper 'An Empirical Investigation of Reliance on AI-Assistance in a Noisy-Image Classification Task' was accepted for publication as a full paper at [HHAI 2022](https://www.hhai-conference.org/)

 Dec 2021:  Awarded a fellowship by the [Irvine Initiative in AI, Law, and Society](https://ucinoyce.org/) for 2022

-Nov 2021:  Presented our work on [Metacognitive Bandits and Algorithm Aversion](https://escholarship.org/content/qt7xc470dt/qt7xc470dt.pdf) at Psychonomics 2021

 <br>
 <br>